adamschmideg/coffeescript-eclipse/devjournal.md

    It would be also difficult to put the most recent tag or current date into it.
  - Asked http://stackoverflow.com/questions/9535064/

+* Problem with generated folders again.
+  Eclipse gives a warning "the resource is a duplicate of ..."
+  I added some comment to the `.csvignore` files causing the problem -- no change.
+  I followed the advice of http://www.stevenmarkford.com/solution-to-eclipse-warning-with-svn-the-resource-is-a-duplicate-of-and-was-not-copied-to-the-output-folder/
+   -- no change.
+  Leaving it as is, for now.

   [1]: http://jevopisdeveloperblog.blogspot.com/2011/03/implement-tostring-with-xtexts.html
   [2]: http://www.eclipse.org/Xtext/documentation/2_1_0/100-serialization.php#serializationcontract